HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Heather's journey is a testament to her unwavering dedication and visionary leadership.
 Since joining MacDon in 2005 as Director of Human Resources, she has been the driving force behind the company’s people strategy.
 In addition to being part of Linamar's global HR Directors team, she is a member of the Senior Executive Group, reporting to our Group President.
 She collaborates with this group to shape the HR strategy ensuring that it supports operational goals.

-Heather's legacy is not only in policies but in the lives she has touched and the careers she has nurtured with compassion, generosity and genuine care.
-She is more than a director; she’s a mentor, a change-maker, and a steadfast advocate for every MacDon employee.
+She has been instrumental in achieving Made Safe Certification, reinforcing a culture of safety that extends from the factory floor to the executive suite.
+Heather’s work in employee training and leadership development has transformed mentorship and growth into core pillars of the MacDon experience.
+Her legacy is not only in policies but in the lives she has touched and the careers she has nurtured with compassion, generosity and genuine care.
+Heather is more than a director; she’s a mentor, a change-maker, and a steadfast advocate for every MacDon employee.
+Her dedication, focus, and commitment to fairness make her profoundly deserving of the Leadership Award.

 Tyler earned his HR certificate at Assiniboine Community College in 1997 as part of his Hospitality and Tourism diploma.
 While he loved the energy of hospitality, he wanted to avoid the 24/7 demands of hotel work and explore other industries to grow his career.